check-spelling/timescaledb/tsl/src/continuous_aggs/README.md

 form.
 The partial aggregates are what gives continuous aggregates flexibility; buckets can be individually updated and multiple partial aggregates can be combined to form new partials.
-Future enhancements may allow aggregating at different time resolutions using the the same underlying continuous aggregate.
+Future enhancements may allow aggregating at different time resolutions using the same underlying continuous aggregate.

 ## The Invalidation Log and Threshold ##